 This new service costs an additional £10 per person.

 There are a few differences that you need to know when applying for your passport this way:

 - Applicants should complete sections 1, 2, 3, 4, 6 (if applicable) and 9 of the passport application form.
-They do not need to complete section 10 nor have the 2 photographs certified.
+They do not need to complete section 10 nor have the two photographs certified.
 Details of referees will be collected as part of the citizenship application.

-- Section 2: Do not enter a mobile phone number in section 2 of the application form.
+- Section 2: Do not enter a mobile phone number in Section 2 of the application form.
 Enter it in Section 8 instead.

-- Section 4: Grandparents’ details are not required.
+- Section 4: Grandparents’ details are not required

 - The payment mandate on Page 25 of the application guidance must be completed.
 Make sure that you enter the security number of the card in the appropriate box.

-- If you are unsure about any requirements leave the section of the form blank and complete it at your appointment.
+- If you are unsure about any requirements leave the section of the form blank and complete it at your appointment

 We offer a friendly and professional nationality checking service at our registration offices in: